AliKarimov/Buffalo-Blockchain/README.md

 #
-# A decentralized Buffalo system powered by blockchain.
+# A decentralized Buffalo system powered by blockchain Bitcoin.

 Buffalo Blockchain proudly announces its official launch on the Bitcoin mainnet.
 Leveraging the revolutionary BRC20 standard, we have successfully created a token poised to be a cornerstone in constructing a decentralized blockchain platform.
 This platform is strategically designed to revolutionize both the financial and gaming sectors, aiming to encompass the entirety of these dynamic industries.